konflux-ci/image-controller/README.md

  - `public` (default)
  - `private`

-It's possible to set visibility on creation or any time later.
+It's possible to change the visibility at any time.

 ---
 **NOTE**